-RRT is committed to ensuring the safety of our clientele, personnel and operations.
+RRT is committed to ensuring the safety of our clientele, personnel, and operations.
 Part of that commitment is developing an SMS and safety culture that reduces agency risk to the lowest level possible.
-The first step in developing a full SMS and safety culture is communicating our SMP throughout the transit department.
+The Safety policy will be provided and communicated to contracted service providers or contractors and throughout the transit department.

-The SMP and safety objectives are at the forefront of all communications.
-This communication strategy will include posting the policy in prominent work locations for existing transit employees and adding the policy statement to the on-boarding material for all new transit employees.
-In addition, the policy statement will become part of the transit department's regular safety meetings and other safety communications efforts.
+The communication strategy will include posting the policy in prominent work locations for existing transit employees and adding the policy statement to the on-boarding material for all new transit employees.
 The policy will be signed by the Accountable Executive so that all transit employees know that the policy is supported by management.